 How to Get to the Golden Gate Bridge by Car

-ALERT: The Golden Gate Bridge District and CHP close the North Vista Point and the Welcome Center parking lot at the South Vista Point to passenger cars from 11:00 AM to 5:00 PM on most summer weekends, and on holiday weekends year round.
+ALERT: The Golden Gate Bridge District and CHP close the North Vista Point and the Welcome Center parking lot at the South Vista Point to passenger cars from 11:00 AM to 5:00 PM on summer weekends and on busy summer weekdays, as well as on holiday weekends year round.
 We have all the details and alternate parking spots here.

 There are several parking lots at or near the Bridge, which you can read about on our Golden Gate Bridge parking page.
 You can walk across the Bridge from any of the adjacent lots.